keeweb/keeweb/README.md

 Please, read contribution guidelines: [for issues](.github/ISSUE_TEMPLATE.md) and [for pull requests](.github/PULL_REQUEST_TEMPLATE.md).
 For pull requests: branch is important! `master` is only for hotfixes, `develop` is for new features.
-Here's a [list of issues](https://github.com/keeweb/keeweb/labels/need%20help) which heed help.
+Here's a [list of issues](https://github.com/keeweb/keeweb/labels/need%20help) which need help.
 Also you can help by [translating KeeWeb](https://keeweb.oneskyapp.com) to your language.

 # Donations